pommjes/robotic-arm/README.md

 These are the technical specs:

+-Powered by Arduino

+-Controlled on your PC in Python

 -3  360° joints, two of them working with my cycloidal drive

 -320mm of total, 360° range